 The best part?
 You can catch an award-winning daylight luxury train with panoramic views through the heart of it all.

-Rocky Mountaineer is a Canadian tour company, the largest privately owned passenger rail service in North America, offering four distinctive rail journeys through beautiful and rich in history British Columbia and Alberta.
-Uniquely customisable, There are many Canadian holiday packages to choose from or you can customise to suit, the only think you can’t customise are the train departure dates.
-You can even create your dream Canadian Rocky adventure by combining train and cruise, train and coach or train and self drive packages.
+Rocky Mountaineer is a Canadian tour company offering three distinctive rail journeys through the beautiful and rich in history British Columbia and Alberta in Canada, and the newest route on the scene between Denver, Colorado to Moab, Utah.
+There are many holiday packages to choose from, the only thing you can’t customise are the train departure dates.

 The opportunity to explore this natural wonderland as well as the service provided by Rocky Mountaineer has seen it recognised as one of the best travel opportunities in the world.
 Some of the accolades bestowed upon the Rocky Mountaineer include being named as one of the world’s greatest trips by National Geographic, eight-time winner of the ‘World’s Leading Travel Experience by Train’ from the World Travel Awards and being named one of the ‘Top 10 Train Trips in the World’ by the Society of American Travel Writers.

 Of the three Canadian Rocky Mountaineer train routes available, the ‘First Passage to the West’ is the most popular.
 It includes Vancouver, Kamloops, Lake Louise, Banff and Calgary and is the only passenger rail service on the historic Canadian Pacific track.